All Episodes

 Why is that?

-There is a part of the country that believes the continent that believes and understands the travesty that that represented.
+There is a part of the country that believes, the continent that believes and understands the travesty that that represented.

 Should they be taken down?

-That's I absolutely here's what I'm saying.
+Here's what I'm saying.

 The consciousness should be re-examined for why they were there in the first place.

-I mean, that's that's the kind of thinking that needs to go into any decisions that are made.
+I mean, that's the kind of thinking that needs to go into any decisions that are made.

 We need to go back and look at all traditions and examine them.